 Register for workshops to learn more about the program and application process

-SCGSR application assistance workshops will be held at 2 p.m.
-Eastern on Thursday, March 9, and Thursday, April 20.
-The first workshop will provide a general overview of the program.
-The second workshop will provide guidance for the application and proposal process, and attendees will be able to ask questions.
-Register for both workshops.
+SCGSR application assistance workshops will be held Thursday, September 14, and Tuesday, October 10.
+The first workshop will provide a general overview of the program and will include time for discussing potential research topics with DOE program managers.
+The second workshop will provide guidance for the application and proposal process, and it will feature discussions with scientists and former awardees.

-Since 2014, the SCGSR program has supported awards to outstanding U.S. graduate students to conduct part of their graduate thesis research at a DOE national laboratory or host site in collaboration with a DOE laboratory scientist to prepare graduate students for scientific and technical careers critically important to the DOE Office of Science mission.
+Since 2014, the SCGSR program has supported awards to outstanding U.S. graduate students to conduct part of their graduate thesis research at a DOE national laboratory or facility in collaboration with a DOE laboratory scientist.
+The program aims to prepare graduate students for scientific and technical careers critically important to the DOE Office of Science mission.

 The research opportunity is expected to advance the graduate students’ overall graduate theses while providing access to the expertise, resources, and capabilities available at the host DOE laboratories.